-Cherry Laurel is perfect if you’re looking for a dense, evergreen hedge with vibrant foliage and delicate flowers.
+Cherry Laurel has been a popular feature of English gardens for 500 years and is perfect if you’re looking for a dense, evergreen hedge with vibrant foliage and delicate flowers.
 It’s a hardy plant that’s easy to grow in most environments and can reach heights of 5m.
 The Cherry Laurel is deservedly one of the most popular hedging plants.
 As a true evergreen, its glossy, dark green leaves can be enjoyed throughout the year.
 White, sweetly scented spring flowers appear on stems left untrimmed the previous season and attract a host of bees and butterflies before producing attractive, red summer berries that darken to black.
 The Cherry Laurel is also an immensely practical hedging plant: it is not particularly fussy, requires little maintenance and is exceptionally versatile.

 Cherry Laurel FAQs